Gluesticks Blog

 • Recipes

 The perfect summer dessert!
-You could make a large one and cut it up, but these mini fruit pizzas are fun!
+You can make a large one and cut it up, but these mini fruit pizzas are fun and easier to serve!
 I always buy too much fruit, especially at road side stands, and this is a great way to use it up before it gets too ripe.
 Mini fruit pizzas are so easy to whip up and are always a hit.
 Make a big batch and bring them to your next summer potluck or get-together!

 stack of sugar cookies for making fruit pizzas